ringcentral/ringcentral-web-phone/README.md

 [this API](https://developers.ringcentral.com/api-reference/Device-SIP-Registration/createSIPRegistration)
 to get `sipInfo`.

-You may need to `yarn playwright install chromium` if playwright cannot find chromium.
+You may need to `pnpm exec playwright install chromium` if playwright cannot find chromium.

 You will need one more number to test call forwarding/transferring.